rsdoiel/pttk/README.md

     pttk rss PATH_TO_BLOG_JSON PATH_TO_RSS_FILE
 ```

-If I want my blog feed to be `feeds/index.xml` in the Wordpress style
+If I want my blog feed to be `feeds/index.xml` in the WordPress style
 for my blog in the `blog` directory I would change to `my-website`
 directory and then use the __rss__ as follows.